dm9gp/dm9gp/README.md

 - 👋 Hi, I’m Gian Piero de Medici
-- 👀 I’m interested in HAM radio
+- 👀 I’m interested in HAM Radio
 - 🌱 My call sign is DM9GP
 - 💞️ I’m looking to collaborate on educational projects about high frequency
 - 📫 How to reach me ...